megalypse/golang-clean-arch/readme.md

 # GoLang Clean Architecture

-This is a project to sample Clean Architecture and Clean Clode implemented in GoLang.
+This is a project to sample Clean Architecture and Clean Code implemented in GoLang.
 Check `development` branch.

 Follow the bellow steps to run the software: